docker/docs/docker-cloud/infrastructure/link-aws.md

 ## Add AWS account credentials

-Once you've created the a `dockercloud-policy`, attached it to a `dockercloud-role`, and have the role's Role ARN, go back to Docker Cloud to connect the account.
+Once you've created a `dockercloud-policy`, attached it to a `dockercloud-role`, and have the role's Role ARN, go back to Docker Cloud to connect the account.

 1. In Docker Cloud, click **Cloud settings** at the lower left.